mongodb/docs/source/administration/backups.rst

 Amazon EBS in Software RAID 10 Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're using Amazon's Elastic Block Storage (EBS) with RAID
+If your deployment depends on Amazon's Elastic Block Storage (EBS)
-configured *within* your instance, it is impossible to get a
+with RAID configured *within* your instance, it is impossible to get a
 consistent state across all disks using the platform's snapshot
 tool.
 As a result you may: